How to watch Round 1 of the 2022 NFL draft: Time, TV channel and streaming info

 - Oops!Something went wrong.Please try again later.

-One of the biggest days on the NFL calendar has finally arrived: the 2022 draft.
-The first round begins on Thursday night in Las Vegas, though the Los Angeles Rams won’t be participating – yet.
+One of the biggest days on the NFL calendar is finally here: the 2022 draft.
+Las Vegas will be the backdrop as the first round begins on Thursday night.
+With the Patriots having the 21st overall pick, this could give them a chance to make a splash in the first round.

-After trading for Matthew Stafford last offseason, the Rams are once again left without a first-round pick.
-They also don’t have a second-rounder as a result of the Von Miller trade last November.
-As disappointing as it is that the Rams won’t make a pick on Thursday night, fans will accept it after the team won a Super Bowl in February.
+The Patriots have needs on both sides of the football.
+This draft has playmakers on both sides of the football, so this could give the Patriots a chance to land an impact player.
+Wide receiver Chris Olave of Ohio State would be a perfect example of a playmaker.
+He recorded 65 receptions for 936 yards and 13 touchdowns last year.

+New England could also benefit from a player like Nakobe Dean.
+The former Georgia star racked up 72 tackles and six sacks last season, as he helped the Bulldogs to the national championship.

 2022 NFL draft schedule